sk1908/FoodOrderingSystem/README.md

 # Food-ordering-System-in-CPP

-this runs on local terminal
+This is a food ordering system which runs solely in the terminal